-Treat you

-We can use your health information and share it with other professionals who are treating you.

-Example: A doctor treating you for an injury asks another doctor about your overall health condition.

-Run our organization

-We can use and share your health information to run our organization, improve your care, and contact you when necessary.
+Treat you We can use your health information and share it with other professionals who are treating you.
+Example: You are seen at a private clinic and they need the results of a lab test that we performed for you.
+Run our organization We can use and share your health information to run our Department, improve your care, and contact you when necessary.
 Example: We use health information about you to manage your treatment and services.

-Bill for your services

-We can use and share your health information to bill and get payment from health plans or other entities.
+Bill for your services We can use and share your health information to bill and get payment from health plans or other entities.
 Example: We give information about you to your health insurance plan so it will pay for your services.

+continued on next page

 How else can we use or share your health information?
 We are allowed or required to share your information in other ways - usually in ways that contribute to the public good, such as public health and research.
 We have to meet many conditions in the law before we can share your information for these purposes.
-For more information see https://bit.ly/about-hipaa.

-Help with public health and safety issues

-We can share health information about you for certain situations, such as:

-- Preventing disease

-- Helping with product recalls

-- Reporting adverse reactions to medications

-- Reporting suspected abuse, neglect or domestic violence

-- Preventing or reducing a serious threat to anyone's health or safety

-Do research

-We can use or share your information for health research.

-Comply with the law

-We will share information about you if state or federal laws require it, including with the U.S. Department of Health and Human Services if it wants to see that we're complying with federal privacy law.

-Respond to organ and tissue donation requests

-We can share health information about you with organ procurement organizations.

-Work with a medical examiner or funeral director

-We can share health information with a coroner, medical examiner or funeral director when an individual dies.

-Address workers' compensation, law enforcement, and other government requests

-We can use or share health information about you:

-- For workers' compensation claims - For law enforcement purposes or with a law enforcement official - With health oversight agencies for activities authorized by law - For special government functions such as military, national security and presidential protective services

-Respond to lawsuits and legal actions

-We can share health information about you in response to a court or administrative order, or in response to a subpoena.
+For more information see: www.hhs.gov/ocr/privacy/hipaa/understanding/consumers/index.html.
+The most common situations where we are allowed or required to share your information are described below.

+Help with public health and safety issues We can share health information about you for certain situations such as: Preventing disease Helping with product recalls Reporting adverse reactions to medications Reporting suspected abuse, neglect, or domestic violence Preventing or reducing a serious threat to anyone's health or safety Do research We can use or share your information for health research.
+Comply with the law We will share information about you if state or federal laws require it, including with the Department of Health and Human Services if it wants to see that we're complying with federal privacy law.
+Respond to organ and tissue donation requests We can share health information about you with organ procurement organizations.
+Work with a medical examiner or funeral director We can share health information with a coroner, medical examiner, or funeral director when an individual dies.
+Address workers' compensation, law enforcement, and other government requests We can use or share health information about you: For workers' compensation claims For law enforcement purposes or with a law enforcement official With health oversight agencies for activities authorized by law For special government functions such as military, national security, and presidential protective services Respond to lawsuits and legal actions We can share health information about you in response to a court or administrative order, or in response to a subpoena.

+Please note that we do not sell your information for marketing or any other purpose or use your information for any fundraising activities.